-The cost of living in Norway is undeniably high, and Oslo, in particular, is recognised as one of the region’s most expensive cities for expats.
+The cost of living in Oslo is undeniably high, and it is considered one of Norway’s most expensive cities for expats.
 Mercer’s Cost of Living Survey for 2024 ranked Oslo as the 52nd most expensive city in the world (out of 226 cities surveyed).

-One consolation for expats is that high salaries offset some of these costs.
-Salaries in Oslo tend to be higher than what is offered in other Norwegian cities.
-Expats should carefully calculate their budget when planning a move to Oslo.
+One consolation is that high salaries offset some of these costs.
+Salaries in Oslo tend to be higher than in other Norwegian cities.
+You should carefully calculate your budget when planning a move to Oslo.

 Cost of groceries in Oslo

-Expats moving to Oslo will likely experience what is known as ‘sticker shock’ when it comes to grocery shopping in Norway.
+As an expat moving to Oslo, you will likely experience ‘sticker shock’ when it comes to grocery shopping in Norway.
+Grocery prices in Norway can be steep.

-Most fruit and vegetables are imported.
-This makes fresh produce much more expensive owing to import taxes.
-Norway does have fish, meat and dairy produce of its own, though, which makes these products slightly less expensive.
-As a result of the exorbitant prices, many Norwegians drive over the border to Sweden when they need to stock up on food supplies.
+Most fruits and vegetables are imported, making fresh produce pricier due to import taxes.
+Norway does have fish, meat, and dairy produce of its own, though, which makes these products slightly less expensive.
+Due to the exorbitant prices, many Norwegians drive over the border to Sweden to stock up on food supplies.

 Cost of accommodation in Oslo

 Predictably, going out in Oslo is not a cheap affair.
 Cinema and theatre tickets are incredibly costly.
-Eating out frequently can put a significant dent in one’s budget, but those who are open to doing some research and venturing out to cheaper neighbourhoods will be able to find more budget-friendly options.
+Eating out frequently can put a significant dent in your budget, but if you are open to doing some research and venturing out to cheaper neighbourhoods, you can certainly find more budget-friendly options.

-Though the prices of cocktails, coffee and fast-food meals often make foreigners cringe, but the high quality of products may persuade them that, ultimately, it’s worth the money.
+Though the prices of cocktails, coffee and fast-food meals frequently make foreigners cringe, the high quality of products may persuade you that, ultimately, it’s worth the money.

 Cost of healthcare in Oslo

 Public healthcare in Oslo is affordable, accessible and of excellent quality.
-Expats who are legal Norwegian residents will have access to the country’s highly subsidised healthcare and will only need to pay a nominal fee after each doctor’s visit.
-Fortunately, Norway caps the amount that residents pay for GP visits annually, and patients who exceed it will receive an exemption card that allows them to continue accessing basic healthcare at no additional cost.
+If you are a legal Norwegian resident, you will have access to the country’s highly subsidised healthcare and will only need to pay a nominal fee after each doctor’s visit.
+Fortunately, Norway caps the amount that residents pay for annual GP visits, and patients who exceed it will receive an exemption card, allowing them to continue accessing basic healthcare at no additional cost.

-As is the case in most major cities, waiting times for specialist appointments may be long in Oslo.
-With that in mind, some expats and locals purchase a private health insurance policy to supplement the national health insurance.
-This can be costly if one chooses the most comprehensive coverage.
+In most major cities, waiting times for specialist appointments may be long in Oslo.
+With that in mind, you may consider purchasing a private health insurance policy to supplement the national health insurance.
+This can be costly if you choose the most comprehensive coverage.

 Cost of education in Oslo

 Education and schools in Oslo are high-quality and are freely available to local and expat children alike.
-The main drawback of public schools is that the primary language of instruction is Norwegian, with a compulsory foreign language, which is usually English.
-This makes it difficult for older expat children to flourish in public schools; therefore, parents who are not planning on staying in Oslo long-term typically send their children to international schools
+The main drawback of public schools is that the primary language of instruction is Norwegian, with a compulsory foreign language, usually English.
+This makes it difficult for older expat children to flourish in public schools; therefore, parents not planning to stay in Oslo long-term typically send their children to international schools.

 While these schools offer international curricula and a more comprehensive range of extracurricular activities, parents must be prepared to carefully manage their budgets to pay for the hefty fees associated with these institutions.
-If possible, parents are encouraged to negotiate an education allowance with their employers.
+If possible, we encourage you to negotiate an education allowance with your employers.

 Cost of living in Oslo chart